alauda/terraform-acp-modules/modules/chartdelivery/README.md

-# The `ChartDelivery` module for Alauda Container Platform Project
+# The ChartDelivery module of ACP

 What capabilities does the current Module provide: